chylex/TweetDuck/README.md

 ### Build

 To make a release build of TweetDuck, open **Batch Build**, tick all `Release` configurations except for the `UnitTest` project (otherwise the build will fail), and click **Rebuild**.
-Check the status bar to make sure it says **Rebuild All succeeded**; if not, open the **Output** view and see which part of the build failed.
+Check the status bar to make sure it says **Rebuild All succeeded**; if not, see the [Troubleshooting](#Troubleshooting) section.

-After the build succeeds, the **bin/x86/Release** folder will contain files intended for distribution (no debug symbols or other unnecessary files).
+After the build succeeds, the `bin/x86/Release` folder will contain files intended for distribution (no debug symbols or other unnecessary files).
 You may package these files yourself, or see the [Installers](#Installers) section for automated installer generation.

 If you decide to release a custom version publicly, please make it clear that it is not an official release of TweetDuck.

+### Troubleshooting

+There are a few quirks in the build process that may catch you off guard:

+- **Plugin files are not updated automatically**
+  - Since official plugins (`Resources/Plugins`) are not included in the project, Visual Studio will not automatically detect changes in the files
+  - To ensure plugins are updated when testing the app, click **Rebuild Solution** before clicking **Start**
+- **Error: The command (...) exited with code 1**
+  - If the post-build event fails, open the **Output** tab and look for the cause
+  - Determine if there was an IO error while copying files or modifying folders, or whether the final .ps1 script failed (`Encountered an error while running PostBuild.ps1 on line xyz`)
+  - Some files are checked for invalid characters:
+    - `Resources/Plugins/emoji-keyboard/emoji-ordering.txt` line endings must be LF (line feed); any CR (carriage return) in the file will cause a failed build, and you will need to ensure correct line endings in your text editor

 ### Installers